-Note 11: Trade and Other payables
+Note 12: Trade and Other payables

 Trade payables include amounts due to suppliers, public entities, etc, and which are not insurance related.
-Trade payables solely comprise amounts which fall due within 12 months and are considered to be held at fair value, representing the value at which the balances could be exchanged between two knowledgeable and willing parties in an arm's length transaction.
+Trade payables solely comprise amounts which fall due within 12 months and are held at fair value, representing the value at which the balances could be exchanged between two knowledgeable and willing parties in an arm's length transaction.